k0emt/DmrContactTools/README.md

 ### Create your own list

-Create your own list of your on air buddies or frequent contacts.
-Create a file with one callsign per row.
+Make your own list of your on air buddies, frequent contacts, club or organization members, etc.  Create a file with one callsign per row.

 ```txt
 k0emt